wisam-alhennawi/lara-forms-builder/README.md

 sail artisan make:lara-forms-builder UserForm User --langModelFileName=users
 sail artisan make:lara-forms-builder Users.UserForm User --langModelFileName=users       //this will make a UserForm component inside Users directory.
 ```

+### Use confirmation modal

+In order to use the confirmation modal within your project you must include it globally in the default layout of your blade view where you want to use it.
+So you can add `@livewire('modals.confirmation')` to your `views/layouts/app.blade.php` inside the html `<body>` tag.

 ## Changelog